afemboylol/btypes/README.md

 # btypes

-A Rust library providing enhanced types with rich functionality for string manipulation and boolean state management.
+A Rust library providing enhanced types with rich functionality for string manipulation and boolean state management, with more types coming soon.

 ## Key Features